vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

    Copy the following files downloaded in Bastion Host through a USB thumb drive or other  medium.
    * The Image TAR files.
    * The YAML files
-1. Download and unpack the following Linux CLI packages from [VMware Tanzu Kubernetes Grid Download Product page](https://customerconnect.vmware.com/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_kubernetes_grid/2_x).
+1. Copy following Linux CLI packages from Bastion Host to  Bootstrap Machine.

    * VMware Tanzu CLI 2.1.0 for Linux
    * kubectl cluster CLI v1.24.9 for Linux